-Exhibit No. Description 31.1 Certification of Principal Executive Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a) 31.2 Certification of Principal Financial Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a) 32.1 Certification pursuant to 18 U.S.C.
+Exhibit No. Description 10.1 Management Services Agreement, dated as of June 8, 2021, between AP Services, LLC and Lordstown Motors Corp. (incorporated by reference to the Company's Current Report on Form 8-K filed with the SEC on June 14, 2021) 10.2 Separation and Release Agreement, dated June 13, 2021, between Lordstown Motors Corp. and Stephen S. Burns (incorporated by reference to the Company's Current Report on Form 8-K filed with the SEC on June 14, 2021) 10.3 Separation and Release Agreement, dated June 13, 2021, between Lordstown Motors Corp. and Julio Rodriquez (incorporated by reference to the Company's Current Report on Form 8-K filed with the SEC on 10.4 June 14, 2021) 10.4 Letter Agreement, dated as of June 18, 2021, between Angela Strand and Lordstown Motors Corp. (incorporated by reference to the Company's Current Report on Form 8-K filed with the SEC on June 24, 10.5 2021) Employment Agreement, dated as of June 18, 2021, between Jane Ritson-Parsons and Lordstown Motors 10.5 Corp. (incorporated by reference to the Company's Current Report on Form 8-K filed with the SEC on June 24, 2021) 10.6 Amended and Restated Employment Agreement, dated as of June 18, 2021, between Rich Schmidt and Lordstown Motors Corp. (incorporated by reference to the Company's Current Report on Form 8-K dated June 24, 2021) 31.1 Certification of Principal Executive Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a) 31.2 Certification of Principal Financial Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a) 32.1 Certification pursuant to 18 U.S.C.
 1350 32.2 Certification pursuant to 18 U.S.C.
-1350 101.INS XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document Exhibit 104 Cover Page Interactive Data File - The cover page interactive data file does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document
+1350 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File 404 001 11 because its XBRL tags are embedded within the Inline XBRL document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL 101.DEF Inline XBRL Taxonomy Extension Calculation Linkbase Document Inline XBRL Taxonomy Extension Definition Linkbase Document 101.DEF" 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.LAB 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document Cover Page Interactive Data File - The cover page interactive data file does not appear in the Interactive LAHIDIL 104 Data File because its XBRL tags are embedded within the Inline XBRL document Saa The Secases to ABIVE tags are embedded within the millio ABIVE document